 Progress Lake Trout Fishing

-Generally, the lake is stocked with hatchery-reared rainbow trout a couple of times each year, most often in the late winter and spring.
+Generally, the lake is stocked with hatchery-reared rainbow trout one or two times each year, most often in the late winter and spring.

 Look for the first 1,000 or so fish to be planted in March, usually before spring break.

 It has the possibility of being stocked in the fall if ODFW has extra trout available.